microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-07.md

 To validate that the secrets management building block is actually used:

 1. Stop the Camera `Simulation` and the `FineCollectionService`.
-1. Change the `finecalculator.licensekey` secret in the file `Resources/dapr/components/secrets.json` to something different.
+1. Change the `finecalculator-licensekey` secret in the file `Resources/dapr/components/secrets.json` to something different.
 1. Start the Camera `Simulation` and the `FineCollectionService` again as described in step 4.

 Now you should see some errors in the logging because the `FineCollectionService` service is no longer passing the correct license key in the call to the `FineCalculator` component: